Floxuridine: Pharmacodynamics

-Floxuridine is a pyrimidine analog that acts as an inhibitor of the S-phase of cell division.
-This selectively kills rapidly dividing cells.
-Antimetabolites masquerade as pyrimidine-like molecules which prevents normal pyrimidines from being incorporated into DNA during the S phase of the cell cycle.
-Fluorouracil (the end-product of catabolism of floxuridine) blocks an enzyme which converts cytosine nucleosides into the deoxy derivative.
+Floxuridine is an antimetabolite pyrimidine analog that acts as an inhibitor of the S-phase of cell division.
+This selectively kills rapidly dividing cells by masking as pyrimidine-like molecules, which prevents normal pyrimidines from being incorporated into DNA during the S phase of the cell cycle.
+Fluorouracil, the end-product of catabolism of floxuridine, blocks an enzyme which converts cytosine nucleosides into the deoxy derivative.
 In addition, DNA synthesis is further inhibited because fluorouracil blocks the incorporation of the thymidine nucleotide into the DNA strand.

 Mechanism of action

 Floxuridine is rapidly catabolized to 5-fluorouracil, which is the active form of the drug.
 The primary effect is interference with DNA synthesis and to a lesser extent, inhibition of RNA formation through the drug's incorporation into RNA, thus leading to the production of fraudulent RNA.
 Fluorouracil also inhibits uracil riboside phosphorylase, which prevents the utilization of preformed uracil in RNA synthesis.
-As well, the monophosphate of floxuridine, 5-fluoro-2'-deoxyuridine-5'-phosphate (FUDR-MP) inhibits the enzyme thymidylate synthetase.
+Furthermore, the monophosphate of floxuridine, 5-fluoro-2'-deoxyuridine-5'-phosphate (FUDR-MP) inhibits the enzyme thymidylate synthetase.
 This leads to the inhibition of methylation of deoxyuridylic acid to thymidylic acid, thus interfering with DNA synthesis.